 Resolving conflicts in teams

 Workplace conflicts are an unwanted, yet unavoidable part of the working experience.
 Wherever there are people working together, sooner or later there is bound to be disagreements.
+That’s where conflict resolution comes into play.
+Namely, conflict resolution in teams is the process that coworkers use to find an amicable solution to a workplace problem.

 For obvious reasons, this area of professional endeavor has been the subject of exhaustive research.
 There is a variety of theories and proposed solutions to workplace conflict resolution, but one fundamental thing is universally accepted: the question is not how to prevent conflict, but how to approach it once it does occur.
 In fact, some experts even see conflict as positive, an opportunity to make teams more cohesive and productive.